-Thermal Fluid Flow Analyses
+Thermal Fluid Flow Analysis

-One can see that this simplified pipe heat exchanger does not perform very well.
+It is evident that this simplified pipe heat exchanger does not perform very well.
 The bulk of the fluid passes the volume too far away from the heated pipes in the middle.

 The insights into the behavior of the system would now allow us to make informed design decisions and optimize it early in the product development process.